Augmented reality

 The experience was available to the US market during Spring 2018, after which the technology and learnings were used as a starting point for another team’s work on Max Factor’s Virtual Makeup Artist web app.

-We learned that being able to virtually try on looks gave users a deeper understanding of product suitability, but for added confidence they’d have preferred a more personalised experience based on their features and style, rather than the same looks being available to all users.
+From a customer perspective, we learned that being able to virtually try on looks gave users a deeper understanding of product suitability, but for added confidence they'd have preferred a personalised experience based on their physical features and style, rather than the same looks being available to all.

 The project was featured in industry press, and won a Glossy Award, for ‘Best use of New Platform by a Brand’ in 2018.